jpype-project/jpype/doc/dbapi2.rst

 Whenever a Python type is passed to a statement, it must first be converted to the appropriate Java type.
 This can be accomplished in a few ways.
 The user can manually convert to the correct type by constructing a Java object or applying the JPype casting operator.
-Some Java types have built in implicit conversions from the corresponding type.
+Some Java types have built-in implicit conversions from the corresponding type.
 For all other conversions, an adapter.
 An adapter is defined as a type to convert from and a conversion function which takes a single argument that returns a Java object.

 The adapter maps are stored in the connection.
-The adapter map can be supplied when calling `connect`_ , or added to the map later through the `adapters <connection.adapters_>`_ property.
+The adapter map can be supplied when calling `connect`_, or added to the map later through the `adapters <connection.adapters_>`_ property.